|

 rot prone because of a great

-excess of watering, not easy to get to any large size on their own
+them to grow to a large size on their own

 clump.
 They are commonly

-grafted to avoid root problems and to make easier to grow.
-Suited
+grafted to avoid root problems, and to make easier to grow.

 for